kindohm/space-janitor/README.md

 =============

 A clone of the popular Asteroids video game, written in JavaScript for web browsers.
-Implemented with https://github.com/maryrosecook/coquette.
+Implemented with Coquette: https://github.com/maryrosecook/coquette.

 Back-Story
 ==========